 You will need to provide your own personal outdoor wear and means of mountain transport suitable to a winter alpine environment.
 This may include adequate footwear, touring skis, split-board, climbing skins or snowboard/snowshoes and poles.
 A daypack capable of carrying your daily needs is also required (30-40 litre capacity).

 Although it is helpful for students to have their own avalanche safety gear and snow/weather observation kits, they may be provided by the Polytechnic upon request.
 You will be required to pay your ski pass – these are usually available at a significantly discounted rate.

-The programme is 12 weeks in length.
-There are 10 weeks of online, self-directed study prior to the practical sessions.
-There are then seven days of practical work up to 12 hours in length (similar to that of working in industry).
-The final week is available for any re-assesments that may be required and to complete your reflective journal.
+The programme is twelve weeks in length.
+There are ten weeks of online, self-directed study prior to the practical sessions.
+There are then seven days of practical work up to twelve hours in length (similar to that of working in industry).
+The final week is available for any re-assessments that may be required and to complete your reflective journal.